 Below is a list of Shortcuts unique to the \\File View\\ tool.

-SHIFT-Click = Jumps to the nearest hit in the window Use the 'Up' and 'Down' arrows on the keyboard to access the search term history.
+SHIFT-Click = Jumps to the nearest hit in the window

 Clicking on the highlighted text will generate a set of KWIC lines using the highlighted text as the search term.